Split (gymnastics): Problems

 A common problem encountered during a side split is pain in the hip joints.
 Usually, the reason for this is that the split is being performed improperly (the pelvis may need to be tilted forward).
 Another common problem encountered during splits (both front and side) is pain in the knees.

 Popular culture

 Many people lack the flexibility required to execute a split and thus regard splits to be uncomfortable or even painful.
 Because of this widespread view, splits appear in slapstick comedy, schadenfreude, and other forms of entertainment.

+Actor Jean-Claude Van Damme performed a split between two moving trucks in a Volvo advertisement titled The Epic Split.